Jobs & Skills WA

 I’m an employer – Why would I bother training my staff, they work for me anyway?

-- You know that if your employees just knew a bit more they could be much better at their jobs – whether that is better customer service or know faster ways to do things.
+- If your employees knew just a bit more they could be much better at their jobs – whether that is better customer service or finding faster ways of doing things.

 - Your workers will love you for it – an employer who invests in training and professional development is worth working for!